Early Life

 Rise to Success

-Vélez's fascination with financial markets led him to pursue higher education at Stanford University, where he earned a Bachelor of Science degree in Management Science and Engineering and an MBA.
-After graduating, he embarked on a career in finance, working in investment banking at Morgan Stanley and Goldman Sachs.
-He transitioned to growth equity and venture capital, joining General Atlantic and later becoming a partner at Sequoia Capital.
-In 2013, Vélez co-founded Nubank in São Paulo, Brazil, along with Cristina Junqueira and Edward Wible.
-Seeing an opportunity in Brazil's banking sector, which was dominated by a few large banks charging high fees, Vélez decided to build a new kind of online bank.
+Vélez earned a Bachelor's degree in Management Science & Engineering from Stanford University and an MBA from Stanford Graduate School of Business.
+He began his career in investment banking at Morgan Stanley and Goldman Sachs.
+He then transitioned to growth equity and venture capital, working at General Atlantic and later becoming a partner at Sequoia Capital.
+In 2013, Vélez co-founded Nubank in São Paulo with Cristina Junqueira and Edward Wible.
+The goal was to revolutionize banking in Latin America by offering accessible and transparent financial solutions.
+Nubank went public in December 2021.

 Key Business Strategies